Q: Were there changes in the Medicare Part D prescription drug coverage for 2017?

-The Medicare Part D maximum deductible increased by $40 for 2016, to $360.
-This is the largest increase in the program’s history, and there will be another $40 increase for 2017.
+The Medicare Part D maximum deductible increased again by $40 for 2017, to $400.
 But many drug plans have no deductible or a deductible that’s lower than the maximum allowed.

-The initial coverage limit (i.e., where the donut hole begins) is higher in 2016.
-It was $2,850 in 2014, increased to $2,960 in 2015, and to $3,310 in 2016.
-Before this amount is reached (but after the deductible is met), the enrollee pays either copays (fixed dollar amounts) or coinsurance (a percentage of the drug’s cost) for each medication they need – the specifics vary from plan to plan.
-When the total combined cost reaches $3,310 in 2016, the enrollee will enter the donut hole.
+The initial coverage limit (i.e., where the donut hole begins) is higher in 2017.
+It was $2,960 in 2015, increased to $3,310 in 2016, and has increased to $3,700 in 2017.
+Before this amount is reached (but after the deductible is met), the enrollee pays either copays (fixed dollar amounts) or coinsurance (typically 25 percent of the drug’s cost) for each medication they need – the specifics vary from plan to plan.
+When the total combined cost reaches $3,700 in 2017, the enrollee will enter the donut hole.

-The upper threshold for the donut hole also increased in 2016, from $4,700 to $4,850.
-After your spending has reached this point, you’ll be in the catastrophic coverage range, which means you’ll only pay five percent of the plan’s costs for medications.
+The upper threshold for the donut hole also increased in 2017, to $4,950.
+After your spending has reached this point, you’ll be in the catastrophic coverage range, which means you’ll generally only pay five percent of the plan’s costs for medications.

-The percentage you have to pay for brand-name drugs while in the donut hole is the same in 2016 as it was in 2015.
-Once your total drug costs (including what the plan pays plus your deductible and copay) reach $3,310, you will pay 45 percent of the plan’s cost for brand-name drugs.
-But for generics, you’ll pay only 58 percent of the plan’s costs – down from 65 percent in 2015.
+The percentage you have to pay for brand-name drugs while in the donut hole declined for 2017, after remaining steady in 2016.
+Once your total drug costs (including what the plan pays plus your deductible and copay) reach $3,700, you will pay 40 percent of the plan’s cost for brand-name drugs.
+For generics, you’ll pay 51 percent of the plan’s costs – down from 58 percent in 2016.

-For brand-name drugs, even though you only pay 45 percent of the cost, 95 percent of the cost is applied to your out-of-pocket accumulation, helping you get out of the donut hole faster.
-For generics, only the 58 percent that you pay is counted towards your out-of-pocket total (this chart shows how these percentages have been changing since the ACA began closing the donut hole).
+For brand-name drugs, even though you only pay 40 percent of the cost, 90 percent of the cost is applied to your out-of-pocket accumulation, helping you get out of the donut hole faster.
+For generics, only the 51 percent that you pay is counted towards your out-of-pocket total (this chart shows how these percentages have been changing since the ACA began closing the donut hole).